 - A big part of preventing colds and the flu is strengthening your immune system as much as possible.
 Eat a nutritious diet with plenty of immune-boosting nutrients like vitamin C, and stay hydrated, drinking plenty of water even if you’re not hot and thirsty.
 Get plenty of sleep, exercise regularly, and don’t smoke.
 If you do smoke currently, quit.
 Additional measures to prevent illness include steering clear of sick people and keeping your hands off of your face.

 When you need to see a doctor, Brevard Health Alliance, Inc. can help.
-Brevard County’s only Federally Qualified Health Center, BHA offers extensive health care services on a sliding-fee scale, so that we can treat residents regardless of their ability to pay.
+Brevard County’s only Federally Qualified Health Center, BHA offers extensive health care services on a sliding-fee scale so that we can treat residents regardless of their ability to pay.
 We’re committed to providing an extraordinary quality of care for our patients in order to improve the health status of Brevard County.
 Our focus is on continually improving the quality and efficiency of our care, and on ensuring that every patient we serve is heard, encouraged, and respected.
-As your family health care provider, we strive to provide not just acute care but also preventive care and health care related education.
-Our board certified physicians, advanced practice nurse practitioners, and physician assistance provide primary care that includes well child checkups, well woman care, and physicals, along with chronic disease management.
+As your family health care provider, we strive to provide not just acute care but also preventive care and healthcare-related education.
+Our board-certified physicians, advanced practice nurse practitioners, and physician assistants provide primary care that includes well-child checkups, well-woman care, and physicals, along with chronic disease management.
 In fact, since 2005 we’ve provided not only primary care services, but also behavioral health services, dental services, diagnostic services, resource management services, pharmacy services, women’s health care and obstetrics, Hepatitis C and HIV services, extended hours pediatric walk-in care, and specialty referrals.
 For more information, to find a location, or to make an appointment, contact us through our website.